Living together/Unmarried couples

 - You should both make wills.
 Without them all your property and assets will pass to your closest blood relatives (or, if you have none, the state) and not your partner.

 - If you are an unmarried father consider getting parental responsibility for your children.
 For more details please contact us.

 - Consider whether your pension schemes (either existing or new) pay survivor’s benefits to unmarried partners.
 Think about how you can build up separate pension schemes for each of you.

 - Make a co-habitation agreement (see our separate article).
 This will greatly assist a fair and amicable split if the relationship should breakdown.

-For further advice or to arrange your free initial consultation please contact Rachel, Amanda or Catherine on Plymouth 01752 668246 or send an email by clicking here.
+For further advice or to arrange your free initial consultation please contact Rachel, Catherine, Amanda or Kathryn on Plymouth 01752 668246 or send an email by clicking here.